How can I collect feedback when my patients are too young to respond?

 - have patients who are infants, children or young people

-- have patients who cannot give you feedback themselves.
+- have patients who can't give you feedback themselves.

 Key points to consider

-- You should consider the specific needs of your patients and adapt the process so that you receive a good number of responses from a representative sample of patients you see.
+- You should consider the needs of your patients and adapt the process so that you receive a good number of responses from a representative sample of your patients.

-- If you think it may not be appropriate to ask a patient or their proxy for feedback because they are too distressed, you should use your professional judgement in such cases.
-You may need to consider when would be the most appropriate time to approach them for feedback.
+- If you think it may not be appropriate to ask a patient or their family for feedback because they are too distressed, use your professional judgement to consider the most appropriate time to ask them for feedback.

-- You should not collect feedback responses yourself, or ask your responsible officer or appraiser to do this.
+- You should not collect or collate feedback responses yourself, or ask your responsible officer or appraiser to do this.

 Dr Jez is an Associate Specialist in neonatology working in an NHS hospital.
 She works in a low dependency unit supervising transitional neonatal care and provides neonatal support to the special care baby unit (SCBU).